danara88/LunaSphere-Backend/README.md

 # Welcome to LunaSphere (backend) 🤘🏼

+## How to name branches and commits

+For branch follow this structure: feat/LS-OOOO-your-branch-description

+For commit follow this stcurture: feat(LS-0000): your commit message

-# Configure local user secrets
+## Configure local user secrets

 - To run your local, you will need to set up some required user secrets: